NVIDIA/earth2mip/examples/README.md

 The above command maps the port `8888` inside the docker container to the port `8888` on local machine.

-Once inside the container, navigate to the mounted folder `/earth2mip/`, install earth2mip package and launch the `jupyter lab` as shown below.
+Once inside the container, navigate to the mounted folder `/earth2mip/`, install Earth-2 MIP package and launch the `jupyter lab` as shown below.

 ```bash
 cd /earth2mip